publiccodenet/about/roles/quality.md

 * be diplomatic, strategically aware and able to be a strong advocate for the organization
 * be able to deliver constructive and actionable feedback

-## What will our new codebase steward for quality be doing?
+## What the codebase steward for quality does

 As a codebase steward for quality you work together with the community to make the codebases trusted, reliable and reusable.
 This means you will be: